 Helping out during the application period

-During the month-long OPW application period, potential interns will contact you directly to get more information about your project.
+During the month-long Outreachy application period, potential interns will contact you directly to get more information about your project.
 In order to be accepted as an intern, applicants will have to complete the tutorial for creating their first kernel patch.
 The applicants will send their staging driver cleanup patches to a separate mailing list.
 Mentors are expected to help out with code review and answering questions on the IRC channel.

 The application period allows mentors to get a clear sense of whether applicants can follow directions and where applicants get stuck and need help.
 It's long enough that applicants who are self-starters will move on to using advanced tools like sparse, coccinelle and smatch.
 Basically, the application period allows mentors to learn which applicants have a clue.

 Selection of interns

 When the application period ends, the Outreachy mentors review intern applications and code contributions, and decide which interns to take.
 Applicants to the program are asked to rank Linux kernel projects in the order that most interests them.
 All mentors and the Linux kernel Outreachy coordinator (Julia Lawall) collaborate to match interns to the project that best suits their interests, skills, and background.
 If a mentor feels there are no applicants that are suited for their project, they don't have to accept an intern.

 During the three-month internship period, mentors answer their intern's questions, provide guidance on the direction of the project, review code, and provide encouragement and support on the mailing lists.
 If an intern is working on a simple project with multiple parts, they may send 20-60 patches during the internship, which will require more patch review.
 If an intern is working on a complex project, they may send very few patches, but need a lot of extra guidance and one-on-one mentoring.